pepkit/pepspec/docs/specification.md

 PEP provides 3 features to improve portability:

 1. **A standardized metadata structure**.
-The PEP specification is a standardized way to represent sample annotation information.
+PEP standardizes sample metadata formats.
 This allows tools and pipelines to read data from different sources more easily.
 2. **A validation framework**.
-The PEP specification provides a way to construct formal validation schemas.
-This allows us to validate that a project or sample complies with a requirements for an arbitrary tool.
-PEP uses an [extended JSON-schema system](howto_schema.md) with added features specific to the sample annotation use case.
+PEP provides formal validation schemas.
+This allows us to confirm that a PEP complies with a requirements for an arbitrary tool.
 3. **Project and sample modifiers**.
-The PEP specification provides a powerful framework to *programatically modify* sample- and project-level metadata.
-This makes it easy to systematize metadata so that one input source can be easily used with multiple tools.
+PEP provides a powerful framework to *programatically modify* sample- and project-level metadata.
+This allows us to systematize metadata so one input source can span multiple tools.

 ## Definitions of terms and components of a PEP